niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

     public int MissilePoints {get => _missilePoints; }
 }
 ```
+???+ abstract
     We invoke the `OnMissilesChanged` action whenever we gain missile points or fire a missile.

     Note that we must add `using System;` to be able to use Actions.
 However, both the `UnityEngine` and `System` namespace introduce their own, identically-named `Random` class, which causes an ambigious call error when we make a `Random` call later in the file.

     To fix this, the code on line 6 specifies that `Random` *always* refers to the `UnityEngine` implementation.

 Now create another script `MissileUI` and attach it to the *Missile UI -> Panel -> Text (TMP)* GameObject.